 Planning Staff and City Attorney’s Office

 Communications with the staff of the Planning Department, or the City Attorney’s Office shall not be considered ex parte communication.
-When the City is the applicant, there shall be no communication with Planning Staff or any other City Staff, except for the City Attorney’s Staff.

 Attendance at Meetings

 Attendance at meetings, seminars, open houses or other similar functions, in which a pending or prospective application is discussed incidentally or in general terms for information purposes only, without any communications being directed to or by the ZHE, shall not constitute ex parte communication; however, such an incident shall be disclosed by the ZHE at the public hearing on said application.